What is the Assurance of Salvation

 The second half of the definition makes it clear that continuing in the faith is one the evidence that a person is truly born again.
 This aspect of the doctrine must be well understood and kept in mind to avoid giving false assurance to people who were never really believers in the first place.

-While Scripture repeatedly emphasizes that those who are truly born again will continue to the end and will certainly have eternal life in heaven with God, there are other passages that speak of the necessity of continuing in faith through life.
+While Scripture repeatedly emphasizes that those who are truly born again will continue to the end and will certainly have eternal life in heaven with God, other passages speak of the necessity of continuing in faith through life.

 One